jacmoe/jacmoes-content/blog/2017/november/a-lean-facelift.md

 -->
 (lightbox:Facelift source:mcss/facelift_mobile.png target:mcss/facelift.png)

-It is that time of year when I grow tired of the design of my site, and decides to rewrite the theme.
+It is that time of year when I grow tired of the design of my site, and decide to rewrite the theme.

 I have been using the excellent, and very lean!
 CSS (Sass) framework [Bourbon](http://bourbon.io/), with [Neat](https://neat.bourbon.io/) for the grid layout, and while it is lean, I still managed to produce a certain amount of messy Sass code! :p